FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 ## Summary

-The Fuchsia [Compatibility Test Suite (CTS)][cts] is now running in our commit queue (CQ), ensuring that new platform code doesn't break backwards compatibility.
+The [Compatibility Tests for Fuchsia (CTF)][cts] are now running in our commit queue (CQ), ensuring that new platform code doesn't break backwards compatibility.
 However, a test suite is only as good as the tests it contains, and ours contains few tests.
-This document outlines a CTS Program for the platform to get to full API and ABI coverage.
+This document outlines a CTF Program for the platform to get to full API and ABI coverage.

 ## Motivation

-The CTS exists to determine whether a build of the Fuchsia platform, running on a particular device, correctly implements (or *is compatible with*) the API and ABI exposed by a particular Fuchsia SDK.
+The CTF exists to determine whether a build of the Fuchsia platform, running on a particular device, correctly implements (or *is compatible with*) the API and ABI exposed by a particular Fuchsia SDK.
 To put it another way, it demonstrates that the build correctly implements Fuchsia.

-If a system running Fuchsia passes the CTS tests for a particular ABI revision, then its developers can have confidence that components built for that revision will work on the system, and that the system is backwards compatible with that revision.
+If a system running Fuchsia passes the CTF tests for a particular ABI revision, then its developers can have confidence that components built for that revision will work on the system, and that the system is backwards compatible with that revision.
 The tests associated with particular ABI and API revisions we care